 In September 2006, Bonneville International began simulcasting News/Talk KTAR 620 AM on their newly acquired 92.3 FM.
 The YouTube video linked below is a news story about this change.
 The station formerly on 92.3 FM, Power 92.3, moved to 98.3 FM.
-See //formatchange.com/power-92-kkfr-becomes-ktar-fm/ for more details.
+See http://formatchange.com/power-92-kkfr-becomes-ktar-fm/ for more details.

 Per Wikipedia – on Saturday nights from 1996 to 2002, 104 KRBE aired “The Beat” – one of the most progressive dance music programs on U.S. radio – live-to-air from The Roxy, which was of the premier nightclubs in Houston.
 This is a sample of the program from June 13, 1998 (recorded 18 years ago tonight).